 - Contingencies.
 See what other factors the buyer wants met before the contract is final - inspections, selling their home, obtaining a mortgage, review of the contract by an attorney, etc. Set time limits on contingencies so that they won't drag on and keep your sale from becoming final.

 - Contract expiration date.
 See how long you have to make a decision on the offer.

-Once you have an accepted contract upon your home, the rest can go pretty quick; especially if you have Charlie Gerken representing you!
+Once you have an accepted contract upon your home, the rest can go pretty quickly, especially if you have Charlie Gerken representing you.